espwangning/esp-chip-errata-test-pr-syn/docs/en/03-errata-description/esp32s2/usb-otg-abnormal-data-ahb-arbitration.rst

 ^^^^^^^^

 Fixed in chip revision :bdg-success:`v1.0`.
 With this fix, the AHB bus will correctly arbitrate competing access.
 ESP-IDF adds USB OTG support starting from v4.4.
-When the specific conditions listed below are met, ESP-IDF enables the INCR mode workaround, i.e., using the INCR mode to guarantee that the USB OTG’s exclusive access to the AHB.
+When the specific conditions listed below are met, ESP-IDF enables the INCR mode workaround, i.e., using the INCR mode to guarantee that the USB OTG's exclusive access to the AHB.
 The conditions for ESP-IDF to enable this workaround are as follows:

 1. For chip revision v0.0, ESP-IDF always enables the workaround.
 2. ESP-IDF added support for chip revision v1.0 in ESP-IDF v4.4.6, v5.0.4, v5.1.2, and v5.2.
 In these and above version, the software automatically detects the chip revision.
 When chip revision v1.0 or later revisions are detected, ESP-IDF no longer enables the workaround.